vuesion/packages/packages/addon-vuex-persist/README.md

 # `@vuesion/addon-vuex-persist`

-> vuex-middleware used by the [vuesion](https://github.com/vuesion/vuesion) to persist state to cookies or localStorage
+> vuex-middleware used by the [vuesion project](https://github.com/vuesion/vuesion) to persist state to cookies or localStorage

 # Installation